Back to National Guide

 Melbourne's diverse housing stock creates a wide range of floor tiling scenarios, from simple slab-on-slab to complex period home preparation.

-Period homes with timber subfloors.
-Fitzroy, Carlton, Northcote, Brunswick, Richmond, Hawthorn.
-Many homes built before the 1960s have timber subfloors (bearers, joists, and floorboards).
+Period homes with timber subfloors (Fitzroy, Carlton, Northcote, Brunswick, Richmond, Hawthorn).
+Many homes built before the 1960s have timber subfloors.
 These need a cement sheet overlay before tiling.
-The overlay must be fixed securely to prevent flex, which would crack tiles and grout.
-If the floor has significant bounce, the joists may need reinforcing first.
-Some homeowners in these suburbs discover beautiful original timber floors under carpet and choose to restore them instead of tiling.
+The overlay must be fixed securely with screws at 200mm centres and adhesive to prevent flex, which would crack tiles and grout.
+If the floor has significant bounce when you walk across it, the joists may need reinforcing first, adding $20–$40/m2 in structural work.
+Some homeowners in these suburbs discover beautiful original Baltic pine or blackbutt floors under carpet and choose to restore them instead of tiling.
+It is worth lifting a corner of carpet to check before committing to tiles.

-Warehouse and industrial conversions.
-Collingwood, Abbotsford, Richmond, Footscray.
-These spaces often have large concrete slab floors that are ideal for tiling.
+Warehouse and industrial conversions (Collingwood, Abbotsford, Richmond, Footscray, Brunswick East).
+These spaces often have large concrete slab floors that are ideal substrates for tiling.
 The challenge is area: 60–100m2 of open floor means the levelness of the slab matters enormously.
-Even a few millimetres of slope over that distance creates visible lippage.
-Levelling compound is almost always needed.
+Even a few millimetres of slope over that distance creates visible lippage with large-format tiles.
+Self-levelling compound is almost always needed.
+Movement joints become critical in these large expanses, required at every 4.5m and at any change in substrate.
+A good tiler will plan the joint layout to align with doorways and furniture zones so they are functional and unobtrusive.

 Underfloor heating.
 Melbourne homes benefit more from underfloor heating than almost any other Australian city.
-If you are tiling a living area, kitchen, or bathroom, consider underfloor heating before the tiles go down.
+Electric mat systems installed beneath tiles add $30–$115/m2 but transform cold tile floors in winter.
+If you are tiling a living area or kitchen, this is the time to do it.
 Retrofitting after tiling means ripping up the floor and starting again.
+Porcelain and stone tiles retain and radiate heat better than ceramic, making them the best pairing with underfloor heating.

-Modern estates.
-Point Cook, Craigieburn, Berwick, Tarneit.
+Modern estates (Point Cook, Craigieburn, Berwick, Tarneit, Wyndham Vale).
 Concrete slab construction, standard floor levels, straightforward preparation.
 These are the most predictable and cost-effective floor tiling jobs in Melbourne.
-The Victorian Building Authority oversees building practitioner registration across the state.
+Open-plan areas of 40–70m2 are standard, and the combination of flat slabs and volume area keeps costs toward the lower end of the range.

 Hiring a Licensed Tiler in VIC

-• Confirm the quote includes floor levelling or lists it as a separate line item after site inspection
+• The quote separates floor levelling as a line item (or confirms it is included after site inspection)

 How We Calculate